tomhallmain/simple_image_compare/README.md

 - Automatically skipping, hiding, or deleting unwanted media
 - Moving or copying media to specific directories based on content
-- Filtering media using CLIP embeddings, H5 image classifiers, prompt string detection
+- Filtering media using CLIP embeddings, H5 image classifiers, PyTorch image classifiers, prompt string detection
 - Setting up rules that apply to specific directories

 Prevalidation rules can be configured with: